Crescent Head is low-key my favorite destination on the east coast of Australia, and that’s saying something!

 - Bamboo Restaurant – Chinese cuisine open for lunch and dinner

-For the sporting enthusiasts, Crescent Head Country Club also offers lawn bowls, tennis, golf cart hire, pool table and TAB facilities.
+For the sporting enthusiasts, the Country Club also offers lawn bowls, tennis, golf cart hire, pool table, and TAB facilities.

-With a relaxed atmosphere and stunning coastal setting, be sure to include Crescent Head Country Club on your list of things to do in Crescent Head.
+With a relaxed atmosphere and stunning coastal setting, be sure to include a visit to the Country Club on your list of things to do.

 #9 WATCH THE SUNSET FROM LITTLE NOBBY